-Physical education and athletics are recognized as a necessary part of a modern educational program.
-All students are required to participate, unless they are excused by doctors' certificates.
 Physical activity is essential to healthy physical, social and mental growth.
 A scheduled program of physical education at all grade levels is required by New York State Education Law.
-Students at Vincent Smith are required to attend two periods of physical education per week.
-A sports program is available for students who wish to compete in interscholastic sports.
+Students at Vincent Smith are required to attend two periods of physical education per week (unless otherwise directed by a physician).

-Art is required by New York State Education Law for the Lower and Middle School students.
-All students in the High School are scheduled to complete one and one-half credits of art prior to graduation.
+All students are offered art each trimester.
 The aims of the program are to contribute to the development of art skills, appreciation, and personal enjoyment for our students.
 At times, the classroom teacher combines the art program with other classroom work.
 A competitive Student Art Show is sponsored every spring.
 Both faculty and peers judge the work by category, and prizes are awarded.
 Art is also offered as an extracurricular activity each day.